Autodesk-Forge/viewer-android-sample/README.md

 ##Dependencies

+* The sample is pproduced on [adt-bundle-windows-x86_64-20140321](http://geeksandroids.blogspot.com/2014/06/android-sdk-installations.html) which contains Ecllipse and ADT.
+It should also work in latest version, but has not yet tested.
 * Make sure the necessary *.jar in libs are available, which are already included in the project.
 * Make sure to provide test models in res\raw before building the app.
 The package in this repository has provided a model called testmodel.nwd.
 These files will be copied to the storage of the mobile at <SD card root>/ADNAndroidTestView when the app is being launched.